 - Clarity is king in communication.
 Whether you are writing a menu, preaching a sermon, or holding a casual conversation, you must be clear in what you are saying.
 Say what you mean.
 If the listener doesn’t understand your message, you are not being clear.

 - How you communicate matters as much as what you communicate, if not more.
 Don’t let the way you communicate overshadow what you wish to say.
 Rather, let your intended message stand out loud and clear (see above).
 This means finding the most effective way to say what you want to say.

 - You will be misunderstood at some point.
 However clear you try to be, and no matter how effective you think your method may be, there will be times when you will be misunderstood.
 Rather than dismiss it, though, we should learn from these moments and improve our communication skills.

 - Never stop learning how to communicate effectively.
 The most skilled (and the most honest) communicators admit that they are always learning to improve their craft.
 We should be lifelong students, always growing and improving.

 All that said, now it’s your turn.
-Join the conversation about conversation!
-Share your thoughts below and share this article on social media.
+Share this on social media and join the conversation about conversation!